Phil Collins: 1963–1970: Early acting roles and bands

-Collins's enthusiasm towards music grew during his acting years.
-He frequented the Marquee Club on Wardour Street so often, eventually the managers asked him to set out the chairs, sweep the floors, and assist in the cloakroom.
-It was here where Collins saw The Action and newcomers Yes perform, which greatly influenced him.
+Collins's enthusiasm for music grew during his acting years.
+He frequented the Marquee Club on Wardour Street so often that eventually the managers asked him to set out the chairs, sweep the floors, and assist in the cloakroom.
+It was here where Collins saw the Action and newcomers Yes perform, which greatly influenced him.
 When auditions for Vinegar Joe and Manfred Mann Chapter Three were unsuccessful, Collins secured a position in the Cliff Charles Blues Band and toured the country.
-This was followed by a stint in The Gladiators, a backing band for a black vocal quartet, which also featured Collins's schoolmate Ronnie Caryl on guitar.
+This was followed by a stint in the Gladiators, a backing band for a black vocal quartet, which included Collins's schoolmate Ronnie Caryl on guitar.
 Around this time, Collins learned that Yes were looking for a new drummer and spoke to frontman Jon Anderson, who invited him to an audition the following week.
-Collins failed to turn up, and later wondered what his life would have been like had he gone ahead with it.
+Collins failed to turn up.

-In 1969, Collins and Caryl joined John Walker's backing band for a European tour, which also consisted of guitarist Gordon Smith and keyboardist Brian Chatton.
-The tour finished, the quartet formed a rock band, Hickory, which they later renamed Flaming Youth.
+In 1969, Collins and Caryl joined John Walker's backing band for a European tour, which included guitarist Gordon Smith and keyboardist Brian Chatton.
+The tour finished, and the quartet formed a rock band, Hickory, which recorded one single ("Green Light"/"The Key").
+Still in 1969, they were renamed Flaming Youth.
 They signed to Fontana Records and recorded Ark 2 (1969), a concept album written and produced by Ken Howard and Alan Blaikley that tells the story of man's evacuation from a burning Earth and its voyage into space.
-Inspired by the 1969 moon landing, each member sings a lead vocal.
+Each member sings a lead vocal.